Harshad07/Harshad07.github.io/_writeups/2024/BCACTF/User-#1.md

 UPDATE users
 SET     name = "(User Input)"
 WHERE id = 1
 ```

 Payload to check the length of the table SCHEMA.
 The payload is checking if the second or condition is true or not. ( "" OR 1=1 -- ) should return in 1 as first condition is False as we keeing name empty and 1=1 is True, this will assign the username as 1. ( "" OR 1=0 -- ) But if the second condition is False then the username will become 0.
 I found its length to be 119.
 ```
 " OR (SELECT LENGTH(sql) FROM sqlite_master WHERE type="table" AND name="roles_843b46a14818cf3e") > 119 --
 ```

-Now to leak the SCHEMA, for some reason SQLMap wasnt workinf well with second order injection and I had to write write the following script to bruteforce.
+Now to leak the SCHEMA, for some reason SQLMap wasnt working well with second order injection and I had to write write the following script to bruteforce.

 ```python
 import requests, string